Fire detector made with photodiode

 Connect the photodiode with a single-core shielded wire and place it close to the power supply of the appliance.
 To avoid false triggering of the circuit, the photodiode should be placed where direct light is minimal.

-- Low resistance connection tester circuit diagram sharing
+- 1.5V and 9V battery tester circuit diagram

 - Capacitive sensing detection circuit